dcomtois/summarytools/README.md

 # What is summarytools?

 *summarytools* is an [R](http://r-project.org) package providing tools to *neatly and quickly summarize data*.
-Its main purpose is to provide hassle-free functions that every *R* programmer once wished were included in base R:
+It can also make *R* a little easier to learn and use.
+Four functions are at the core of the package:

   - `freq()` : **frequency tables** with proportions, cumulative proportions and missing data information.